Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 - If a player's pawn ends its move at the foot of a ladder, the pawn must move immediately to the square at the top of that ladder.
 - If a player's pawn ends it move at the head of a snake, the pawn must immediately move to the tail of that snake.
 - Each time a player throws a 6, they are entitled to roll the dice and move again.
-- (Additional rule) If a player's pawn lands on a square occupied by an opponents pawn, that pawn is removed from the board and they must start again.
-- (Additional Rule) An exact throw is required to reach square 100.
-If the throw exceeds 100 the player must move backwards.
-Watch out for the snakes!

 **Victory Condition**
 - Be the first player to reach square *100*.